bac3917/bac3917.github.io/_posts/2022-09-22-ed_data_example.md

   <script src= "https://rstudio.github.io/leaflet/libs/leaflet-binding/leaflet.js"></script>

-This document presents a very basic example you can access to Census and other data. and use them to provide context for local evaluation data.
+This document presents a very basic example of automating the digestion of Census, US Department of Education and GIS data, and then using it to provide context for local evaluation data.
 Specifically, this tutorial uses the R programming language, and includes examples and the R code you need (click the “Code” buttons below) to get you started.